- Published on

 Tell me more!

 We covered what happens between your prompt and the model's first token.
-But we skipped the last mile: how does the model actually pick that token? why temperature=0 doesn't mean deterministic?
+But we skipped the last mile: how does the model actually pick that token? why does cranking up the temperature make it hallucinate?
 That's Part 3 of this series.

 Show me the code!